 Look for easy-to-use controls and good instructions on the display.
 The best ovens won't require you to refer to the instruction manual.

 Check there aren't too many holes or gaps inside the oven, or seams and crevices on the outside that can trap food and grease.
 It can be hard to clean around exposed grill elements; some models have a grill element built into the roof instead.
 Stainless steel exteriors look good but can require extra attention to keep them free from fingerprints.
-Look for smooth easy clean coatings, or some manufacturers are introducing catalytic liners however they have limited coverage.
+Some manufacturers are introducing catalytic liners however they have limited coverage.

 Check to make sure your cooking dishes will fit in the microwave.
 The oven also needs clearance around the outside for ventilation – at least 5cm at the sides, 10cm at the rear, and 15–40cm on top.